ericdaat/ericdaat.github.io/content/docker.md

 Summary: A tutorial on how to get started with Docker.
 Status: published

+This post is a short tutorial to Docker.
+We will first talk about what Docker is and how it differs from virtual machines.
+Then, we will learn how to get started and run your first container.

 # Introduction
 ## What is Docker ?
 > “Docker containers wrap a piece of software in a complete filesystem that